The Acres: Site

 The Acres (officially the Galesburg Country Homes Acres) is located in Charleston Township, Kalamazoo County, Michigan, United States, in the eastern suburbs of Kalamazoo.
 The development, spanning 71.25 acre, (Note: Other sources disagree on whether the tract covered 71 acre or 72 acre.) is located just south of Interstate 94 and about 2 mi south of Galesburg.
 It is one of several Usonian developments planned by Frank Lloyd Wright and one of the first Wright–designed multi-family developments that were actually completed.
 Prior to designing the Acres, Wright had drawn plans for other multi-family developments such as the unbuilt Broadacre City; the partially built Suntop Homes in Ardmore, Pennsylvania; and the Usonia Homes in Pleasantville, New York.

-The houses are accessed by from Hawthorne Drive, a narrow, winding street flanked by trees; it serves as the only thoroughfare in the Acres.
+The houses are accessed from Hawthorne Drive, a narrow, winding street flanked by trees; it serves as the only thoroughfare in the Acres.
 At the entrance to the neighborhood is a stone signpost structure, which contains letters spelling out "The Acres" on one side.
 The signpost measures about 6 ft wide by 5 ft tall.
 There are six niches within the signpost: one for packages and the other five for mail (with each family having its own mail niche).